State and Statute: Delaware, Code Title 16 §§ 901 et seq.

-Clergy Privilege: "No legally recognized privilege, except that between…priest and penitent in a sacramental confession, shall apply to situations involving known or suspected child abuse…and shall not constitute grounds for failure to report [child abuse] or to give or accept evidence in any judicial proceeding relating to child abuse or neglect."
+Clergy Privilege: “No legally recognized privilege, except that between…priest and penitent in a sacramental confession, applies to situations involving known or suspected child abuse…and does not constitute grounds for failure to report [child abuse] or to give or accept evidence in any judicial proceeding relating to child abuse or neglect.”
 [909(a)]

 Penalty for Knowingly Failing to Report: Fine of not more than $10,000 for first violation, nor more than $50,000 for subsequent violation.

 “Whoever violates section 903 of this title shall be liable for a civil penalty not to exceed $10,000 for the first violation, and not to exceed $50,000 for any subsequent violation.”
 [914(a)]